Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

 _, _ = system.Spawn(ctx, "orders-consumer", &OrdersConsumer{},
     actor.AsReliableConsumer("orders-producer",
-        actor.WithFlowControlWindow(50),
+        actor.WithReliableFlowControlWindow(50),
     ),
 )

 _ = actor.Tell(ctx, producer, &Order{ID: "o-1"})
 ```

-Across nodes, both actor systems must join the same GoAkt cluster; controller discovery and endpoint relocation use the cluster registry, so remoting without clustering is insufficient.
-Each node registers the payload types and, for a relocatable custom durable queue, the queue dependency type.
+Across nodes, a flow runs in one of two modes.
+In cluster mode both actor systems join the same GoAkt cluster: controller discovery and endpoint relocation use the cluster registry.
+In remoting-only mode both systems enable remoting and each side names the peer node's address with `WithReliableRemoteConsumer` / `WithReliableRemoteProducer`; resolution then asks the addressed node directly ([section 16.2](#162-local-first-resolution)) and relocation does not exist.
+In either mode each node registers the payload types and, for a relocatable custom durable queue, the queue dependency type.
 The protocol's own serializers are registered by the actor system automatically.

 Proto payloads use the default serializer and need no configuration.
 Non-Proto payloads must be registered through `remote.WithSerializables`, which in the current API also enables remoting even for a local-only flow.
 This limitation is documented rather than worked around.

 ### 5.5 Ask at the edges

 The flow carries one-way transfers. `Ask` still works at its boundaries with bounded meaning: a caller may `Ask` the producer, but the producer can only answer from local knowledge ("accepted into my buffer"), never "delivered".
 The consumer cannot reply to the original submitter through the flow, because `Delivery`'s sender is the consumerController.
 A reply path needs app-level correlation in the payload or a second flow in the opposite direction.

+### 5.6 Delivery confirmation

+`WithReliableDeliveryConfirmation` on the producer side tells the producer endpoint a `DeliveryConfirmed(SessionID, MessageID, Seq)` for every message the consumer confirms.
+It exists so a producer can report completion to whoever submitted the work: the protocol never learns the submitter, because work enters the producer through an ordinary `Tell`, so the producer keeps its own correlation recorded at ingress.
+The notice carries no protocol obligation and is best effort within one controller incarnation: a bounded producer mailbox may drop it, a controller restart may lose it, and a message that is redelivered and confirmed again is reported again.
+Producers therefore treat it idempotently, keyed by `MessageID`.
+A chunked message notifies once, at its last chunk.
+A durable completion record remains the durable queue's job.

+### 5.7 Chunking

+`WithReliableChunking(maxChunkBytes)` on the producer side splits every produced payload whose encoded frame exceeds `maxChunkBytes` into parts that each consume one sequence number and are reassembled by the consumer controller before `Delivery`, so one large message can never exceed the remoting frame cap.
+The consumer still sees a single `Delivery`, presented under the last chunk's sequence.
+The size must be in [`MinReliableChunkSize`, `MaxReliableChunkSize`], and a message must fit in the consumer's flow-control window worth of chunks: the consumer confirms nothing mid-message, so a message needing more chunks than the window could never drain, and the violation fails the flow terminally with the remedy named in the error.
+The mechanism spans [section 11](#11-producercontroller-state-machine) (splitting and durable batches), [section 12](#12-consumercontroller-state-machine) (buffering and assembly), and [section 13](#13-the-durable-producer-queue) (`StoreChunked` and derived identities).

 ---